ccs-amsterdam/workshop-codequality/structure.md

 (Note that I'm ignoring *modules* here to keep things simple, hopefully we will add a *packaging and dissemination* tutorial at some point)

-There are three common best practices that are often quoted for sturcturing code: *Don't repeat yourself (DRY)*, *separation of concerns*, and *You ain't gonna need it (YAGNI)*.
+There are three common best practices that are often quoted for structuring code: *Don't repeat yourself (DRY)*, *separation of concerns*, and *You ain't gonna need it (YAGNI)*.

 ## DRY: Don't repeat yourself